-(noun) The unequal treatment of a person or group on the basis of their statuses (e.g., age, ethnicity, political beliefs, sex) by limiting access to social resources such as education, housing, jobs, legal rights, loans, or political power.
+(noun) The unequal treatment of an individual or group on the basis of their statuses (e.g., age, beliefs, ethnicity, sex) by limiting access to social resources (e.g., education, housing, jobs, legal rights, loans, or political power).

 Audio Pronunciation: (dis·crim·i·na·tion)

 Download Audio Pronunciation: discrimination.mp3

 - Discrimination occurs on the individual and institutional level.

 - Discrimination is often divided into de facto discrimination and de jure discrimination.
 De facto (Latin for “concerning fact”) discrimination describes covert social practices while de jure (Latin for “concerning law” or “in law”) discrimination describes overt discrimination such as women not being allowed to vote or minorities not serving on juries.

 - A type of ethnocentrism.